jritt1337/Azure-AD/README.md

 <img width="597" height="462" alt="Screenshot 2026-05-05 at 9 11 10 PM" src="https://github.com/user-attachments/assets/db0add00-40d7-4c76-a4fc-60e80b83c406" />

-Afterwards, double-click the group and when the Properties windows appears, add the **"Remote Users" (or whatever you named the group)** group.
+Afterwards, double-click the group, and when the Properties windows appears, add the **"Remote Users" (or whatever you named the group)** group.
 This should allow any users in the Remote Users group to log on to the client remotely.

 **NOTE: Restricted Groups can replace the membership of the targeted local group.
 In production, administrators should carefully test this before applying it broadly.**